-With the exception of an apportionment made pursuant to Sections 1859.81.1(c) or 1859.81.2, the OPSC will release State funds that have been apportioned by the Board to the district after submittal, by the district, of the Form SAB 50-05.
+With the exception of an apportionment made pursuant to Sections 1859.81.1(e) or 1859.81.2, or of an Inactive Apportionment subject to Section 1859.96, the OPSC will release State funds that the Board has apportioned to the district after submittal, by the district, of the Form SAB 50-05, subject to the availability of financing provided by the Pooled Money Investment Board for bond-funded projects.
 With the exception of an apportionment made for a Type II Joint-Use Project, not part of a qualifying SFP Modernization project, pursuant to Article 12 of these Regulations, a district must submit the Form SAB 50-05, within 18 months of the Apportionment of the SFP grant for the project or the entire New Construction Adjusted Grant, Modernization Adjusted Grant or Type I or II, part of a qualifying SFP Modernization project, Joint-Use Project apportionment shall be rescinded without further Board action, and the pupils housed in the project, if applicable, will be added back to the district's baseline eligibility.
 The district may refile a new application for the project subject to district eligibility and priority funding at the time of resubmittal.

-If the apportionment was made for a Type II Joint-Use Project, not part of a qualifying SFP Modernization project, pursuant to Article 12 of these Regulations, the district must submit Form SAB 50-05 within 18 months of the date the plans and specifications for the Joint-Use Program that have been approved by the DSA and the CDE are submitted to the OPSC or the apportionment shall be rescinded without further Board action.
+If the apportionment was made for a Type II Joint-Use Project, not part of a qualifying SFP Modernization project, pursuant to Article 12 of these Regulations, the district must submit Form SAB 50-05 within 18 months of the date the plans and specifications for the Joint-Use Project that have been approved by the DSA and the CDE are submitted to the OPSC or the apportionment shall be rescinded without further Board action.

-The OPSC will release State funds that have been apportioned by the Board pursuant to Section 1859.81.1(c) to the district within 30 calendar days of the apportionment.
+Subject to the availability of financing provided by the Pooled Money Investment Board for bond-funded projects, the OPSC will release State funds that have been apportioned by the Board pursuant to Section 1859.81.1(e) to the district within 30 calendar days of the apportionment.